SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 obtain (GET) - (verb) to get something, especially by asking for it, buying it, working for it, or producing it from something else: to obtain permission
-First editions of these books are now almost impossible to obtain.
+First editions of these books are now almost impossible to obtain.as

 reasonable (judgment) - (adjective) based on or using good judgment and therefore fair and practical:
 If you tell him what happened, I'm sure he'll understand - he's a reasonable man.